Code-Parrot-ai/10x-frontend-developer/basic/Memoization.md

 ```

 Now, Imagine if instead of a simple `add(a+b)` function it was a big complex recursive function it was.
-It would have to call this function twice and that would be expensive.
+Calling this function repeatedly would be expensive.

-This is when memoization comes into picture.
+This is where memoization comes into picture.
 It memoizes or rather caches the value for you using the argument passed as the key and the result returned as the value.
-So next time you use the same arguments in the function, it wouldn't have to do all the expensive calculations and return you the required value!
+So, the next time you use the same arguments in the function, it wouldn't have to perform all the expensive calculations again and would return the required value!

-### Let's try to understand it with an example in Javascript:
+### Understanding Memoization in JavaScript

-Suppose we've a recursive factorial function:
+Consider a recursive factorial function:

 ```
 const factorial = (x) => {